LIT-Protocol/docs/docs/integrations/ceramicExample.md

 Learn how to use Lit Protocol to encrypt messages and save them to the Ceramic Network using ComposeDB.

+---

+## Objectives
+At completion of this reading you should be able to:

+- Create ComposeDB schemas and deploy those models on a local Ceramic node.
+- Authenticate users on Ceramic to allow them to author their own documents.
+- Encrypt data with Lit Protocol and write mutation queries to save the encrypted data to ComposeDB using GraphQL.
+- Decrypt data using Lit Protocol based on specified business logic.

+---

 ## What is the Ceramic Network?

 [Ceramic](https://ceramic.network/) is a decentralized data network that leverages the verifiable qualities you can expect from a blockchain, with cost efficiency and querying capabilities similar to  a traditional database.
 Ceramic empowers developers to leverage interoperable data formats stored on the Network, helping product teams circumvent "cold-start" data problems while simultaneously allowing individuals to take ownership of their digital presence.